h0lmes/mockservice/README.md

 - `${current_timestamp}` - current timestamp in yyyy-MM-dd HH:mm:ss.SSS format.

 #
-### Using provided variables in JSON
+### Provided variables

-In data files you can use variables which are provided on a per-request basis.
+You can use variables which are provided on a per-request basis.

-Variables have the following format:
+Variables have the following format in data file:

     ${var_name}
     ${var_name:default_value}

 Mock engine makes available variables from the following sources: